ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--http-idle-timeout` (string)

 Maximum duration to wait for the next request when keep-alives are enabled.
-If
-%s is zero, the value of %s is used.
+If `--http-idle-timeout` is zero, the value of `--http-read-timeout` is used.
 If both are zero, there is no timeout.

 ## IPCs